2025 Utah Motorcycle Permit Test 4

 Explanation

-2. You’ll have a better chance of avoiding serious injury if you wear all of the following, except:
+2. Before mounting a motorcycle, you should check all of the following, except:

 Explanation